mskorkowski/relm4-store/book/examples/01-todo/01-model.md

 ## Implementation of `record::Record` for `Task`

-Here is how we implemented the Record structure.
+Here is how we implemented the Record part.

 ```rust,noplaypen
 {{#include ../../../relm4-store-examples/examples/todo_1/model/task.rs:22:35}}